hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @dockimbel noticed [this comment](https://github.com/red/red/commit/19ebddde32e20ade110f54e55b3c599062fd02d6#commitcomment-81213457) btw?

 [20:18:51](#16605947311332UBlit:gitter.im) <dockimbel>:
-Surely, the C# designers, like me, do not know about maths. í ½í¸‰
+Surely, the C# designers, like me, do not know about maths. ğŸ˜‰

 [20:20:25](#16605948251333UMaCN:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Since it's a megacorp, I doubt there's any real design thought there.
 Just typical bureaucratic madness.